kaiabco1996/conflict-forecast/README.md

 # Required Tasks

 1. Implement the algorithm to compute conflicts given a set of trajectories.
+   - Identify and build components (if any) that can be re-used for other services in future.
+   - Consider how to include logs of different detail levels to the implementation to help analyze how forecasted results were derived.
-2. Implement the REST service that encapsulate this algorithm.
+1. Implement the REST service that encapsulate this algorithm.
-3. Write the necessary unit tests to verify that the service works according to specification.
+1. Write the necessary unit tests to verify that the service works according to specification.

 # Good to Have Tasks